SilkRose/Pony/code/src/command/readme.md

-# Rainbow Dash
+# Pony Command

-Command execution library for Linux/macOS and Windows.
+Command execution module for Linux/macOS and Windows.

 Has functions with status and output variants.